-Recycled water is also injected into the Los Angeles County Department of Public Works' three seawater intrusion barriers located along the coast of Los Angeles County (Alamitos, West Coast, and Dominguez Gap barriers).
+Recycled water is also injected into the Los Angeles County Department of Public Works' three seawater intrusion barriers located along the Coast of Los Angeles County (Alamitos, West Coast, and Dominguez Gap barriers).
 Highly purified recycled water used for injection at the Alamitos Barrier is produced at WRD's Leo J. Vander Lans Water Treatment Facility.
 The recycled water for the Dominguez Gap Barrier is generated at the City of Los Angeles' Terminal Island Water Reclamation Plant/Advanced Water Purification Facility.
-And the recycled water for the West Coast Barrier is produced at the West Basin Municipal Water Districts' Edward C. Little Water Recycling Facility.
+And the recycled water for the West Coast Barrier is produced at the West Basin Municipal Water District's Edward C. Little Water Recycling Facility.
 Extensive recycled water monitoring and regular groundwater modeling are performed to ensure that the treatment plants are operating as intended and that the injected water is making a positive contribution to the groundwater basins.
-All three barrier projects are in various phases of expanding the recycled water produced for the barrier operations, with the ultimate goal of completely phasing out the potable water used at the barriers.
-All three barriers are currently permitted for 100% recycled water recharge, with activities being performed to have the treatment plants consistently provided that percentage by 2018.
+All three barrier projects are in various phases of expanding the recycled water produced in the barrier operations, with the ultimate goal of completely phasing out the potable water used at the barriers.
+All three barriers are currently permitted for 100% recycled water recharge, with activities being performed to have the treatment plants consistently and reliably provide that amount by late 2018.

 Projects under this program help to improve the reliability and utilization of an available local resource, i.e. locally produced recycled water.
-This resource is used to help maintain the integrity of the Basins and improve replenishment capabilities.
-This program is funded 100% from the Replenishment Fund.
+This resource is used to help maintain the integrity of the basins and improve replenishment capabilities.